savannainstitute/chestnut-bur-detection-from-drone/README.md

 Searches the hyperparameter space using **Ray Tune with Optuna (Bayesian) search** and ASHA early stopping:

 - Trial count and concurrency are set in `config.yml` (`ray_tune.num_samples`, `max_concurrent_trials`)
-- ASHA scheduler prunes underperforming trials, with a grace window across each progressive-unfreeze step transition so a recovering trial isn't pruned on the transition spike
+- ASHA scheduler prunes underperforming trials (reduction factor 3), with a grace period equal to the first training step's `patience`
-- Optimization metric (scheduling **and** best-model selection): a **composite objective** = validation loss + (1−F1) + (1−mAP50), chosen so that tuning the box/cls/dfl loss gains does not confound the objective
+- Optimization metric, used for both scheduling and best-model selection: a composite objective, lower is better, = `loss`·val_loss + `f1`·(1−F1)·10 + `map50`·(1−mAP50)·10, with the weights from `score_weights` in `config.yml`.
+The ×10 puts the quality terms on the scale of a typical val_loss.
+Raw val_loss is not used because tuning the box/cls/dfl loss gains would confound it
-- NaN/inf losses are replaced with a sentinel value (a degenerate trial is pruned, not crashed)
+- Trials rank by their running best objective (`objective_best`), so a trial's best epoch counts, not its last
+- A degenerate trial (non-finite or non-positive val_loss, or F1 and mAP50 both near zero) gets a sentinel objective of 1e6 and is pruned, not crashed
+- Failed trials are not retried (`max_failures=0`), because the optimizer handoff between steps is not checkpointed
-- The `training_params` entry in the config is used as a warm-start point for Optuna
+- The `training_params` entry seeds Optuna's first trial only when `ray_tune.warm_start` is `true` (off in the committed config)

 ```powershell
 python -m bur_detection.detection --mode tune `